Kapranov/ember-auth-app/README.md

-Those of us familiar with [Devise](https://github.com/plataformatec/devise) (the Rails authentication solution) will recall the **``current_user``** variable available to Rails’ controllers.
+Those of us familiar with [Devise](https://github.com/plataformatec/devise) (the Rails authentication solution) will recall the **``current_user``** variable available to Rails controllers.

 We know a user has authenticated when the **``isAuthenticated``** property becomes **``true``**.
 The plan is to fetch the current user whenever that